fhill2/ultipreview.nvim/README.md

 ## Why?
 Currently ultisnippets only returns snippet name & description for other plugin authors to implement with their plugin.
-Because of this, the content of each snippet is read from the snippet files available in the current buffer when a Ultisnippets completion source is selected in the completion-nvim dropdown (how coc-snippets does it)
+Because of the above, this plugin reads the content for each snippet from file when a Ultisnippets completion source is selected in the completion-nvim dropdown (how coc-snippets does it)

 This plugin could work with other completion providers as it doesn't rely on completion-nvim to be installed.
 So far I have only tested with completion-nvim.